 - Support each other in living vital lives.
 We each have a daily practice, as well as an exercise routine.
 Since we eat together often, we support each other in eating well, so we have the vitality to be our best in our lives and our relationship.
 (There’s nothing like a sugar crash to send you into an argument about something as mundane as laundry or bills.)

 - Stop and talk.
 When we get into power struggles, which two thriving independent adults will do, we stop and dialogue.
 Although we teach this communication skill, we have to make an extra effort to use it.
 It’s so much easier to drop into less fruitful communication patterns—or simply what feels good in the moment, like blaming, swearing, or yelling.
 Best to process that energy on the yoga mat or via exercise or solo vocalization, rather than projecting it onto your partner.

 - Reclaim pleasure in your relationship.
 Pleasure is available most of the time, whether you find it in listening to music, dancing, physical intimacy, engaging in lively and fully present conversations, or spending time in nature together.
 It’s what can happen when you stop, look into each other’s eyes, smile, and connect.

-Prana Regina Barrett is the founder, lead Tantra educator, and yoga therapist at Tantra to Love™, and author of Lighter: Living Tantra.
+Prana Regina Barrett is the founder of Tantra to Love™ and author of Lighter: Living Tantra.
 Prana and her husband, John Rene Berard, share workshops and private sessions internationally and co-direct the Tantra to Love™ Lifestyle Mastery Program and Educator Certification.
 Prana also teaches at Kripalu.